Fork me on GitHub

 Teleport GKE Auto-Discovery

 The Teleport Discovery Service can automatically register your Google Kubernetes Engine (GKE) clusters with Teleport.
-With Teleport Kubernetes Auto-Discovery, you can configure the Teleport Kubernetes Service and Discovery Service once, then create GKE clusters without needing to register them with Teleport after each creation.
+With Teleport Kubernetes Discovery, you can configure the Teleport Kubernetes Service and Discovery Service once, then create GKE clusters without needing to register them with Teleport after each creation.

 Overview